kore4lyf/notes/node/nodejs_and_Expressjs_by_john_milga.md

   })
 })
 console.log('starting next task')
-Welcome to Gboard clipboard, any text that you copy will be saved here.
 ```

 One way to avoid call back hell is to use promise, another is async await.